workstaffhq/helpcenter/docs/managers/addons/staff-selection.md

 From there, you can proceed with your usual [booking process](../scheduling/book.md#booking-staff-using-the-candidates-organizer) — now with input directly from your client, all in one place.

 Need help setting this up or want a demo?
-Don’t hesitate to reach out — we’re here to help!
+Don’t hesitate to [contact us](mailto:support@workstaff.app) — we’re here to help!